 Outside of Cullman's Germantown, Steele Orchard's in-depth tours of their grounds are great for groups or curious kids.
 The tour includes a storytelling of "Johnny Appleseed," a lesson on apple nutrition, plus a showcase of the apple picking and washing process.

-The apple capital of Georgia is in Ellijay, where the Georgia Apple Festival takes place on the weekends of October 10 to 11, and 17 to 18.
+The apple capital of Georgia is in Ellijay, where the Georgia Apple Festival takes place on the weekends of October 14th - 15th, October 21st - 22nd.

 Close by in Blue Ridge, you'll find Mercier Orchards, a u-pick spot where guests are driven in a tractor out to the orchard to pick apples ranging from Fuji and Suncrisp to Cameo and Ambrosia.
 Started back in 1943 by Bill & Adele Mercier, the orchard now celebrates over 70 years of fruitful harvests.
 Stop by the store to stock up on apple butters, jams, and taste their hard cider- pressed, fermented and bottled on-site.

 Those that visit Ayres Family Orchard in Owenton may have encountered the owner, Larry Ayres.
 He took over his father's orchard after serving as a forensic pathologist for the Commonwealth of Kentucky, and now spends his time taking guests around the orchard.
 He'll tell exact stories of how that apple came to be, even showing the process from picking apples to turning them to cider and jam.

 At Jackson's Orchard in Bowling Green, the orchard is home to more than 7,000 trees.
 The Jackson family has run the orchard for 50 years and grows apple varieties including Granny Smith, Fuji, Red Delicious, Golden Delicious, Honey Crisp, Lodi, Ginger Gold and more.